jangler/oracles-randomizer/doc/technical.md

 # technical notes

-function names and ram address names, when present, correspond to those in drenn's ages-disasm. addresses are for seasons.
+function names and ram address names, when present, correspond to those in drenn's ages-disasm. single addresses are for seasons; double addresses are ages/seasons, in that order. if an address ends in a slash, it's the same for both games.

 ## functions not documented elsewhere

-- 0:008a = interBankCall
+- 0:008a/ = interBankCall
-- 0:041a = getRandomNumber
+- 0:043e/041a = getRandomNumber
-- 0:045b = copyMemoryReverse, b is # bytes, de is src, hl is dest
+- 0:047f/045b = copyMemoryReverse, b is # bytes, de is src, hl is dest
-- 0:0462 = copyMemory, b is # bytes, hl is src, de is dest
+- 0:0486/0462 = copyMemory, b is # bytes, hl is src, de is dest
 - 0:0775 = loadTileset, a is index
-- 0:0c74 = playSound, a is index
+- 0:0c98/0c74 = playSound, a is index
-- 0:109a = getChestData
+- 0:10cc/109a = getChestData
 - 0:1435 = get tile at position bc (yyxx), returns a (id) and hl (addr)
 - 0:15e9 = interactionInitGraphics
 	- 3f:4404 = interactionLoadGraphics
-- 0:16eb = giveTreasure (a is ID, c is param)
+- 0:171c/16eb = giveTreasure (a is ID, c is param)
-- 0:1702 = loseTreasure (a is ID)
+- 0:1733/1702 = loseTreasure (a is ID)
 - 0:17e5 = refill all seeds
 - 0:17b9 = getRandomRingOfGivenTier
 - 0:1ddd = lookupCollisionTable, hl = table, scf if a is in table